-In Fall 2009, I came up with the idea to create an online course and community called Travel Blog Success to share what I'd learned about travel blogging so far.
+In the Fall of 2009, I came up with the idea to create an online course and community called Travel Blog Success to share what I'd learned about travel blogging so far.

 I spent four months furiously:

-- constructing a private membership site with message board
+- Constructing a private membership site with a message board.

 I look back on those four months with fondness.
 It was a mix of high anxiety, uncertainty, sweat, hope, and excitement.